awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cloudtrail-trail-dataresource.md

 1. The `PutObject` API operation occurred for an object in an S3 bucket that the CloudTrail user didn't specify for the trail\.
 The trail doesn’t log the event\.

-The following example demonstrates how logging works when you configure logging of AWS Lambda data events for a Lambda function named *MyLambdaFunction*, but not for all AWS Lambda functions\.
+The following example demonstrates how logging works when you configure logging of AWS Lambda data events for a Lambda function named *MyLambdaFunction*, but not for all Lambda functions\.

 1. A user runs a script that includes a call to the *MyLambdaFunction* function and the *MyOtherLambdaFunction* function\.

-1. The `Invoke` API operation on *MyLambdaFunction* is an AWS Lambda API\.
+1. The `Invoke` API operation on *MyLambdaFunction* is an Lambda API\.
 It is recorded as a data event in CloudTrail\.
 Because the CloudTrail user specified logging data events for *MyLambdaFunction*, any invocations of that function are logged\.
 The trail processes and logs the event\.

-1. The `Invoke` API operation on *MyOtherLambdaFunction* is an AWS Lambda API\.
+1. The `Invoke` API operation on *MyOtherLambdaFunction* is an Lambda API\.
 Because the CloudTrail user did not specify logging data events for all Lambda functions, the `Invoke` operation for *MyOtherLambdaFunction* does not match the function specified for the trail\.
 The trail doesn’t log the event\.

 ## Syntax<a name="aws-properties-cloudtrail-trail-dataresource-syntax"></a>